x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-equipment-mailboxes.md

 - **Address book policy**: Use this option to specify an address book policy (ABP) for the resource.
 ABPs contain a global address list (GAL), an offline address book (OAB), a room list, and a set of address lists.
 To learn more, see [Address book policies](../address-books/address-book-policies/address-book-policies.md).

   In the drop-down list, select the policy that you want associated with this mailbox.

 - **Custom attributes**: This section displays the custom attributes defined for the equipment mailbox.
 To specify custom attribute values, click **Edit** ![Edit icon](../media/ITPro_EAC_EditIcon.gif).
 You can specify up to 15 custom attributes for the recipient.

 #### Delegates
-<a name="Delegates"> </a>

 Use this section to view or change how the equipment mailbox handles reservation requests and to define who can accept or decline booking requests if it isn't done automatically.